Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: eICU data application

 \section{eICU data application}

-We apply our new transfer learning methods on the large scale data available from the eICU database \cite{pollard2018eicu}.
-The database contains detailed data on 200000 patients admitted to Intensive Care Units (ICU) from multiple centers in the United States.
-This is a comprehensive database covering hospitals from all regions of united states and of different capacities (beds).
+We apply our new transfer learning methods to a large-scale dataset on ICU patient admissions available from the eICU database \cite{pollard2018eicu}.
+The database contains detailed data on more than 200,000 patients admitted to Intensive Care Units (ICU) from 208 hospitals and medical centers in the United States.
+This is a comprehensive database covering hospitals from all regions of the United States and of different capacities (beds).
+In particular, the database contains 200,859 stays across 335 ICU units in 208 hospitals, by 139,367 unique patients, between 2014 and 2015.

 We consider the response variable as whether the patient died in the hospital.
-Transfer learning is important since there is considerable heterogeneity in terms of sample size among the hospitals in the database.
-About 22\% of the hospitals have less than 100 beds, while about 11\% have greater than 500 beds.
-We keep all hospitals with at least 10 patient records.
-We use the preprocessing pipeline in \cite{van2020search} to preprocess the data.
-We use 11 features to predict the response.
-These features are age, gender, bmi, sofatotal, type of ICU, nOxy, ethnicity of patient, fluid balance in patient, vent duration of patient, length of stay in the ICU, oxygen therapy type.
-After creating dummy variables to represent various categories of the categorical variables, we end up with 20 features.

-For the first part of our analysis, the source data consists of the patients from hospitals with more than 400 data points.
-The target data consists of the patients from hospitals with fewer than 100 beds.
-There is no overlapping data point between source data and target data.
-The size of source data is 14859 and the size of target data is 701.
-The larger hospitals natually have more data available and hence leveraging that data might lead to better performance for predicting ICU outcomes in hospitals with smaller beds.
-However, there might be significant differences in the characteristics of smaller hospitals compared to larger ones, which may lead to different outcomes.
-Therefore, calibration with some target domain data will likely be important.

-We consider prediction and transfer learning with two models, namely the standard random forest and centered random forest.
-In both cases, we build 100 trees in our forests.
-The number of replicates for both models is 50.
-For the standard random forest, bootstrapping is allowed and the bootstrap size is 80\% of size of the training set.
-The maximum numbers of features to be selected for the source model, residual target model and target model are 4, 3 and 4 respectively.
-The rational for this choice is the typical recommendation in the random forest literature of $\lfloor\sqrt{d}\rfloor = 4$.
+We follow the preprocessing pipelines and the predictors used in the previous benchmarking studies by \cite{sheikhalishahi2020benchmarking,zhao2023improving}.
+This allows us to compare the performance of our transfer learning CRF and SRF methods with not only the target CRF and SRF methods, but also other methods considered in the above papers.
+The features we use for our analysis are provided in Table \ref{tab:variables_list}, and are the same as in \cite{sheikhalishahi2020benchmarking}.
+These include numerical features such as Heart rate, Mean arterial pressure, Diastolic and Systolic blood pressures, Oxygen saturation level, Respiratory rate, body temperature, glucose level, FiO2\footnote{Fraction of Inspired Oxygen}, pH, height, weight, age, bmi, and categorical features such as admission diagnostics, gender, and Glasgow Coma Scores.
+These features are extracted from tables related to patient information, laboratory measurements, nurse charting, and diagnosis.